Skip to content

 PDF templates

-A visual block-based editor for creating branded document layouts — evaluation reports, prescriptions, treatment summaries, referral letters, certificates, invoices.
-Templates support dynamic fields (patient name, appointment details, form answers, specialist signature).
+A visual block-based editor for creating document layouts using each clinic's branding — letterhead, footer, signature block, and clinic-specific styling.
+Templates cover evaluation reports, prescriptions, treatment summaries, referral letters, certificates, and invoices.
+Dynamic fields pull in patient name, appointment details, form answers, and specialist signature automatically.
 Templates are versioned: updating a template doesn't change documents already generated.

 Reports and prescriptions